Since July 2019, Email DLP has implemented the following sending limits per tenant or per user.

 [ Error Message ] Action has repeatedly been taken against [you/your organization] for sending unsolicited emails, but the issue was not solved.
 To protect our users from spam, emails from [you/your organization] have been blocked.
 [You/Your organization] will not be automatically unblocked.
 For further assistance, please contact the system administrator.

-[ Info ] This restriction is applied when multiple sending restrictions are detected within a certain period.
+[ Details ] This restriction is applied when multiple sending restrictions are detected within a certain period.

-To remove the restriction, users must stop sending the relevant emails and admins should contact HENNGE One Technical Support (Important notes on removal).
+To remove the sending restriction, stop the relevant email sending by the user and have the admin contact HENNGE One Technical Support.

 Emails sent during the restriction will not be resent.

-The sender must resend to the recipients listed in the NDR.
+The sender must resend the email to the recipients listed in the NDR.

 3. Emails Suspected as Spam

 Even if an email delivery does not meet the conditions described in "1.
-Traffic Limits" or "2.
-Blacklist" above, the system may impose sending restrictions on the target address if it determines, based on its own criteria, that the delivery is spam. (*3)
+Sending Limits" or "2.
+Blacklist" above, the system may apply a sending restriction to the target address if it determines, based on its own criteria, that the delivery is spam. (*3)

-(*1) Because Email DLP analyzes emails per recipient, the restriction is applied per recipient.
+(*1) Email DLP analyzes emails per recipient, so the restriction is applied per recipient.

 For example, if a single email is addressed to three recipients, it counts as three recipients.